mesfind/bioinfo-python/_episodes/02-datatypes.md

 {: .challenge}

-It is important to note that dictionaries are _unordered_ and do not remember the sequence of their items (i.e. the order in which key:value pairs were added to the dictionary).
+It is important to note that dictionaries are _unordered_ and do not remember the sequence of their items (i.e., the order in which key:value pairs were added to the dictionary).
 Because of this, the order in which items are returned from loops over dictionaries might appear random and can even change with time.
 If the dictionary's keys are of a single type that can be sorted (numbers or strings), then you can get a sorted list of the keys and iterate over it in a loop.